vanessagabler/pkp-docs/dev/documentation/en/email-templates.md

 # Email Templates

-Email templates mix customized, editable data with fixed defaults.
+Email templates mix customized editable data with fixed defaults.
 For this reason, the behavior of the `EmailTemplateService` differs from other entity service classes.
 This section describes some of the differences.

 ## Use keys instead of ids